h-cel/hamster/README.md

 #### The most important settings are:

-- `--steps` to select the part of hamster that is being executed (e.g., `--steps 1` runs the diagnosis, `--steps 2` performs the attribution, ...)
+- `--steps` to select the part of hamster that is being executed (e.g., `--steps 0` runs flex2traj, `--steps 1` runs the diagnosis, `--steps 2` performs the attribution, ...)
 - `--ayyyy` and `--am` to select the analysis year and month (e.g., `--ayyyy 2002 --am 1`)
 - `--tdiagnosis` to select a diagnosis methodology with (default) criteria (e.g., `--tdiagnosis SOD` for constant thresholds of moisture for evaporation and potential temperature for sensible heat, restricted to the planetary boundary layer (PBL), following Sodemann et al. (2008) and Schumacher et al. (2019); `--tdiagnosis SOD2` to use all moisture uptakes above a threshold to detect and quantify evaporation, following Sodemann (2020); `--tdiagnosis KAS` to select a Clausius-Clapeyron dependent threshold for evaporation and sensible heat fluxes, i.e. define moisture thresholds based on the temperature and temperature-thresholds based on the moisture)
 - `--expid` to name a setting (e.g., `--expid Ghent_SOD`)